 Both surface water and ground water significantly influence the hydrology of South Florida.
-Any applicable regional-scale model must be capable of conjunctively simulating both of these hydrologic components and their interactions.
-The surface-water component must account for stormwater-management systems in urban areas, cropmanagement and irrigation practices in agricultural areas, natural hydrologic processes in overland-flow areas, ground-water recharge or discharge, and open-channel flow in the extensive canal network.
-Performance curves and operational rules for canal hydraulic structures also must be taken into account.
+Any applicable regional-scale model must be capable of conjunctively simulating both of these hydrologic elements and their interactions.
+The surface-water component must account for stormwater-management systems in urban areas, crop-management and irrigation practices in agricultural areas, natural hydrologic processes in overland-flow areas, ground-water recharge or discharge, and open-channel flow in the extensive canal network.
+Performance curves and operational rules for canal hydraulic structures also must be considered.
 The ground-water component of any regional-scale hydrologic model necessarily must simulate the shallow water table that frequently rises above ground level, highly permeable aquifers, withdrawals for water supply, and seepage into and out of surface waters.

 The South Florida Water Management District (SFWMD) has developed the Regional Simulation Model (RSM) to simulate the behavior of the water-management system in South Florida.
-The RSM is a generic regional-scale model particularly suited for simulation of managed flow conditions in South Florida.
-The RSM simulates surface-water and ground-water hydrology, interaction between surface water and ground water, regulation at hydraulic structures, canal hydraulics, and management of the connected system.
+The RSM is a generic regional-scale model particularly suited for simulation of the managed flow conditions in South Florida.
+The RSM simulates surface-water and ground-water hydrology, interaction between surface water and ground water, flow regulation at hydraulic structures, canal hydraulics, and management of the connected system.
 The RSM has two principal components, the Hydrologic Simulation Engine (HSE) and the Management Simulation Engine (MSE).
-The HSE component of the RSM simulates the natural hydrology, water-control features, water-conveyance systems, and water-storage systems.
-The MSE component of the RSM is designed to use the hydrologic-state information generated by the HSE to simulate a variety of water-management options, including those presently being used and others planned for future implementation.
-The MSE component of the RSM is capable of identifying optimal water-management protocols for meeting various water-allocation and hydrologic-state objectives.
+The HSE simulates the natural hydrology, water-control features, water-conveyance systems, and water-storage systems.
+The MSE component is designed to use the hydrologic-state information generated by the HSE to simulate a variety of water-management options, including those presently being used and others planned for future implementation.
+The MSE is capable of identifying optimal water-management protocols for meeting various water-allocation and hydrologic-state objectives.

-Within the HSE component of the RSM, hydrologic process modules (HPMs) solve the local surface-water hydrology for each cell or group of cells in an irregular mesh that covers the entire model domain.
-Each HPM is unique to a particular type of area, and HPMs have been developed for agricultural, urban, and natural systems.
-The inclusion of HPMs in the RSM accounts for the impact of small-scale hydrologic processes and landuse heterogeneity in the regional model, without having to use an extremely fine mesh that would make computations impractical.
+Within the HSE, hydrologic process modules (HPMs) resolve the local surface-water hydrology for each cell (or group of cells) in an irregular mesh that covers the entire model domain.
+Each HPM is unique to a particular type of area; HPMs have been developed for agricultural, urban, and natural systems.
+The inclusion of HPMs in the RSM accounts for small-scale hydrologic processes and land-use heterogeneity, without having to use an extremely fine mesh in the regional model that would make computations impractical.

-The RSM is a significant improvement over the current regional-scale water-management model (SFWMM) currently used by the SFWMD.
-Computational features of the RSM that make this model different from the SFWMM are: inclusion of object-oriented design concepts; new and more efficient computational approaches; utilization of the latest programming languages, Geographic Information Systems (GIS), and databases; improved spatial resolution using triangular instead of square grid cells; and minimization of hard-coding of hydrology unique to South Florida.
+The RSM is a significant improvement over the regional-scale water-management model (SFWMM) currently used by the SFWMD.
+Computational features of the RSM that make this model different from the SFWMM are: inclusion of object-oriented design concepts; new and more efficient computational approaches; utilization of the latest programming languages, Geographic Information Systems (GIS), and databases; improved spatial resolution using triangular instead of square grid cells; and minimization of hard-coding of hydrologic elements unique to South Florida.
 Compared to the SFWMM, the RSM is more complex but designed to be more understandable and transparent to users, easier to learn, and more amenable to the development of additional hydrologic modules by client users.

 A review of the RSM development is provided in this report.
-The eight goals of this review were to: (1) assess the scientific soundness of the model; (2) assess the conceptual framework of the model; (3) identify the appropriate use of the model; (4) make suggestions for modifications and improvements in the model; (5) assess the model documentation; (6) suggest validation tests for the model; (7) suggest validation tests for the HPMs in the model; and (8) assess the suitability of the model for meeting client goals.
+The eight goals of this review were to: (1) assess the scientific soundness of the model; (2) assess the conceptual framework of the model; (3) identify appropriate use of the model; (4) make suggestions for modifications and improvements to the model; (5) assess the model documentation; (6) suggest validation tests for the model; (7) suggest validation tests for the HPMs in the model; and (8) assess the suitability of the model for meeting client goals.
 This report provides a detailed assessment of the RSM, with each review goal addressed in a separate section.